SrivathsaKM/fav-npm-package/README.md

 # Web application that allows users to bookmark their favourite npm package

-# Application is built using Vite (React Js) for client side, Node js & Exprees for Server side & MongoDb for database
+# Application is built using Vite (React JS) for client side, Node JS & Exprees JS for server side & MongoDB for database.

 # Feature: